Melissa J. Nelson

 ARCHIVES & THINGS PODCAST

 Archives & Things podcast brings to the forefront the experiences of Black people who create, work with, and care for archival materials across Turtle Island.
-As the Creator & Host, Melissa interviews members of her network who come from diverse backgrounds.
+As the Creator & Host, Melissa interviewed members of her network who come from diverse backgrounds.
 What connects them is their interest in Black memory, archives, and history.
-These episodes amplify the significance of archival possibilities and liberatory work for creating alternative futures.
+These episodes amplified the significance of archival possibilities and liberatory work for creating alternative futures.

 LEARN MORE